270: No Such Thing As BIG SHERLOCK HOLMES

 Well, you don't have pockets, do you, if you're naked apart from the penis guard?

-It is quite hot there, it's fine.
+It is quite hot there.

-they tried to encourage the locals in Papua New Guinea to wear shorts and shirts, but they didn't succeed because people didn't know how to wash their clothes and they didn't really know how to wear them.
+they tried to encourage the locals in uh papua new guinea to wear shorts and shirts but they didn't succeed because people didn't know how to wash their clothes and they didn't really know how to wear them so there were people who went missionaries who went and reported people men wearing shorts as hats and women using the dresses as shoulder bags

-So it is bad.
+so it is bad.
 And like, also, if you can't find a god, then you kind of improvise.

-So people in the past would use coconuts or shells or leather or grass or something like that.
+So, people in the past would use coconuts or shells or leather or grass or something like that.

 But in modern years, they've been using toothpaste containers, Kodak film cans, and even sardine tins.